What Web Designers Get Wrong About Doubling Their Business

 In the moment of need.

-So instead of asking, “Who do I design for?” try this:
+So instead of asking, “Who do I design for?” try asking:

 What situation am I especially good at recognizing and resolving?